dietotter/cpp-learning/conspect.md

     2. When creating object wrapped by `std::reference_wrapper`, it can't be anonymous object (because then reference would be left dangling)
     3. If we want to get object back from `std::reference_wrapper`, we use `get()` member function
 - Example usage: see `conspect/src/reference-wrapper.cpp`

+## Association
+- To qualify as an **association**, object must have the following relationship:
+    - The associated object (member) is otherwise unrelated to the object (class)
+    - The associated object (member) can belong to more than one object (class) at a time
+    - The associated object (member) does not have its existence managed by the object (class)
+    - The associated object (member) may or may not know about the existence of the object (class) - the relationship can bi uni- or bidirectional
+- Association models as "*uses-a*" relationship (the doctor "uses" the patient (to earn income).
+The patient uses doctor (for health purposes))
+- Can be implemented in different ways, most often - using pointers, where the object points at the associated object.
+See `conspect/src/object-relations/association.cpp`
+- In general, we should avoid bidirectional associations if a unidirectional one will do.
+- **Reflexive association** - when objects have a relationship with other objects of the same type.
+E.g.: a university course and its prerequisites.
+The simplified case when Course can have only one prerequisite:

+`class Course {`

+`private: std::string m_name; const Course *m_prerequisite;`

+`public: `

+`Course(const std::string &name, const Course *prerequisite = nullptr): m_name{ name }, m_prerequisite{ prerequisite } {}`

+`};`

+This can lead to a chain of associations (where Course's prerequisite also needs a prerequisite etc)
+- Associations can be indirect - instead of using pointers or references to directly link objects together, we could, for example, use ids.
+E.g.: see `conspect/src/object-relations/indirect-association.cpp`

+## Summary table for object composition and association
+- See `conspect/text/object-relations/object-relations-table.md`